How to Create a Custom WordPress Footer

 Building a custom WordPress footer is easy with Beaver Themer.
 Just follow these simple steps:

-1. Install and activate the Beaver Themer add-on.
+1. Install and activate the Beaver Themer theme builder.

 2. Create a new footer layout.